Alxandr/master-thesis/src/chapter-4/translate.md

 For instance, an in industrial design or architecture could have students making CAD drawings during the exam.
-If the system is set up correctly so that files on the students own computer cannot be transferred (even if they can be accessed) to the LMS then having access to local files or the internet will be of limited help.
-If we design exams in such a way that having access to the internet or local files does not provide any help, then there is no point in limiting them.
-That being said, regardless, what parts of the internet can be accessed should probably be limited, because otherwise people could communicate with eachother and collaborate on the exam.
+If the system is set up correctly so that files on the students own computer cannot be transferred (even if they can be accessed) to the LMS then having access to local files or the Internet will be of limited help.
+If we design exams in such a way that having access to the Internet or local files does not provide any help, then there is no point in limiting them.
+That being said, regardless, what parts of the Internet can be accessed should probably be limited, because otherwise people could communicate with eachother and collaborate on the exam.